kitten-tenacious/BDFD-TextSplit-Variables/README.md

 TO REMEMBER:

-**DO NOT** add the seperator at the beginning of the Variable Value (Before the first variable) and at the end of the variable (After the last variable).
+**DO NOT** add the seperator at the beginning of the Variable Value (Before the first variable) and at the end of the variable (After the last variable), unless you're planning to make empty valued variables.

 This is how the code looks like, with adding basic embed examples: